sagemath/trac_to_gh/Issue 1268.md

 # Issue 1268: [with spkg] new version of MPFI

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1268

 Original creator: cwitty